ono7/dotfiles/_info/emacs-general.md

 `C-h w`

-get current keybindings for current window
+# get current keybindings for current window

 `C-h b`

-## file formatting shortcuts

-`helm`  delete-trainling-white-stapaces
-    - removes whites spaces from file

-## troubleshoot startup issues

-`emacs --debug-ijkjjnit`

 ## when things slow down, remove all packages and reinstall them